 HOW TO ADD LOCATION PINS

-Add stops to your map by pinning their locations.
+Add multiple stops to your Google map by pinning their locations.
 There are a few different ways to add location pins to your Google Map:

 - Type the location name or address into the search bar.
 Select the location from the drop down menu.
 Google Maps will then drop a green marker below a small text box containing the address details.
 Click “Add to Map” to save the location.
 The marker will turn blue.
 You’ll almost always pin locations using this method.